Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Set Algebra

 If we prepend $\seq{L}(0) = 1$ to the sequence in Equation~\ref{eq:lucasseq} to form

 then Theorem~\ref{thm:recursionsarerodsets} implies there is a rod set $R$ whose net train counts are $1,\seq{L}$.
-But that rod set is uninformative: it does not clearly connect the Lucas number sequence to the Fibonacci recursion determined by the rod set $[1,2]$.
+But that rod set is uninformative: it does not clearly connect the Lucas numbers to the Fibonacci recursion determined by the rod set $[1,2]$.
 However, Theorem~\ref{thm:augtrains} says that the rod set $Q$ for which

 is precisely the set of rods that specify when $1,\seq{L}$ differs from the Fibonacci sequence determined by $[1,2]$.